cjolson1/Lagunitas-Quality-Assurance/README.md

 When faced with a system with multiple bugs, it is important to address those that affect the most people/users first.
 Integrating a tool like <a href="https://www.google.com/analytics/#?modal_active=none">Google Analytics</a> or a custom software tool to evaluate the most pertinent bugs is recommended.

 ### Metrics
 Metrics are critical to understanding the level and quality of the software’s progress.
-A 100% success rate is not always advised, as sufficient rates will allow for quality while not overly burdening progress.
+A 100% success rate is not always advised, as sufficient rates will allow for quality while not restraining progress.

 Some metrics include:
 - **User sentiment**